leorabaumgarten/cs103a-cpa02/README.md

 For my CPA02, the webapp I created is called The Book Logger.
 You can use it to keep track of each book you read, including its title, author, genre, a short description, and the rating you would give it.
 You can also look through other users' book logs, with options to search by title, author, genre, and rating.
 # Running the app
 You can use the app online at its heroku site (https://the-book-logger.herokuapp.com/).
 If you want to run the app locally, you'll need a MongoDB cloud server.
-Download the source code from github, create a startup.ps1 file in which you set $Env:mongodb_URI equal to the MongoDB server, and include "npm start".
+Download the source code from github, create a startup.ps1 file in which you set $Env:mongodb_URI equal to your MongoDB server, and include "npm start".
 Then you can run the app by executing .\startup.ps1 in your terminal.

 # Using the app
 When you start the app, you'll be directed to the homepage.